Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Asymptotic Analysis

-As described above, an individual of type ${\bf s}\in \mathcal S \setminus \mathcal U$, may give birth to other exposed individuals if it is infectious, and/or may itself transition to some other type in one time step.
-Then, $K$ can be written as,
+As described above, a group in state ${\bf s}\in \mathcal S \setminus \mathcal U$, may give birth to groups ${\bf{e}}_{j}$ if it contains an infectious individual, and/or may itself transition to another type in one time step.
+The matrix $K$ can be written as: